 In the Action Phase, players take an action round of Limited actions (for the active player only) and Open actions.
+See p. for rules on action rounds.

 The active player has the first opportunity in the Action Phase to take a Limited or Open action, or pass.
 The other player then has a chance to take an Open action or pass.